pubpub/pubpub/workers/tasks/import/bulk/README.md

 ## Macros

 As something of a last resort, the importer can run automated find-and-replace operations ('macros') on the text that will be passed into Pandoc.
-A simple macro look like this:
+A simple macro looks like this:

 ```
 macros: